openeyes/OphCoTherapyapplication/README.md

  1. Rule Delete
  2. Decision Tree Delete (soft or otherwise)
  3. No way of viewing a whole tree in one go.
+2. implement template overrides for email text.
+3. setup gitignore appropriately to ignore custom templates that are put here.